 2. Minimum 2.85 overall grade point average in last degree (not credential or certificate) earned from an accredited institution of higher education.
 Applicants whose overall GPA is less than 2.85 but meet the University minimum GPA requirement and who present compelling evidence of academic and professional potential either through recent academic performance and/or experiential background, may be considered for admission at the discretion of the program admission committee.

 3. International applicants have additional university application requirements including meeting the English language proficiency requirement.
 Please visit The Center for International Education (CIE) website at www.csulb.edu/cie for more information.

 Candidates must apply separately to both the university and the program by posted deadlines.
 Applications should be submitted at the same time.
 Program Option application deadlines may vary.

-A separate application to the selected Counseling program Option must be submitted to the College of Education Graduate Studies Office (ED1-7).
+A separate application to the selected Counseling program Option must be submitted to the College of Education Graduate Studies Office (EED-7).
 You may only apply to one program per year.
 A program Option application and directions can be downloaded at www.ced.csulb.edu/graduate/application-packets.
 The program Option application does not require a set of transcripts.
 After an initial paper screening, select applicants are invited for an interview with program faculty.

 Successful applicants are admitted to the program Option with Classified Admission status.